-Following on from our fun Santa STEM challenges we’ve now got some fun Elf on the Shelf Ideas for you, all with a Christmas STEM twist.
+Following on from our festive Santa STEM challenges we’ve now got some fun Elf on the Shelf Ideas for you, all with a Christmas STEM twist.

 Elf STEM Challenges

 Decorate the Tree

 A lolly stick catapult would work nicely for this, or a ladder made from paper or straws.
 If you make the ladder try to think how to test how strong it is.

 Design and build a parachute to drop a present down to Santa from the sleigh.

 What type of harness will you build for your elf?
 Would a candy cane work?